ebsaral/ebsaral/Quotes.md

 My quotes followed by equality and freedom in nature: `|0.t| ≈ 1 where t = ∞`

+### "Every creature is an art piece sculptured by other minds."

+We are shaping each other with our thoughts, cultures and actions.
+In a world where everybody is responsible from each other, it gets easier to understand how we sculpt each other's shapes.

 ### "Human must learn their animality before calling themselves human being truly."